-'Would you like to wear the red shirt or the blue one?' (encourages participation)
+'Which dress would you like to wear to the birthday party?' (encourages participation)

-'Here, wear this red shirt!' (does not encourage participation in decision making)
+'Here, wear this dress!' (does not encourage participation in decision making)

 Adult: 'What would you like to learn?
 Dance, karate, chess or swimming?"
 (Give options based on what is feasible for you-encourages participation)